Donny-bla/segmentation-upsampler/paper/paper.md

 **Input:**
 OriginalImage: low resolution input

 spacing: spacing of the original image

-dx: scale of upsampling (3*1 array for medical image, for instace [0.5, 0.5, 1] will upsample the image by 2 times in x and y axis and no upsampling in z axis.)
+$dx$: scale of upsampling (3*1 array for medical image, for instace [0.5, 0.5, 1] will upsample the image by 2 times in x and y axis and no upsampling in z axis.)

-sigma: sigma for Gaussian smoother (scalar float, recommand range: 0 - 1)
+$\sigma$: sigma for Gaussian smoother (scalar float, recommand range: 0 - 1)

-I: isovalue for isosurface extraction (scalar float, recommand range: 0.4 - 0.5)
+$I$: isovalue for isosurface extraction (scalar float, recommand range: 0.4 - 0.5)

 **Output:**
 NewImage: high resolution output with defined spacing